Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 Learn More: Baseline Tool

 The Version Control facility allows a history of changes to be captured and, if required, rolled back to.
-The tool requires an external version control server to be set up, and Enterprise Architect communicates with this service to allow check-out and check-in of content.
-The unit of version control is the Package, and any number of Packages can be versioned, also using multiple different configurations and version control servers.
-The tool does not use optimistic locking and once a Package is checked-out by one user it is locked for update by other users until it is checked back in.
+The tool requires an external Version Control server to be set up, and Enterprise Architect communicates with this service to allow check-out and check-in of content.
+The unit of Version Control is the Package, and any number of Packages can be versioned, also using multiple different configurations and Version Control servers.
+The tool does not use optimistic locking; once a Package is checked-out by one user it is locked for update by other users until it is checked back in.
 Version Control is a powerful tool but requires discipline and good practice in model management.

 Learn More: Version Control